 This course is an introduction to the structured logic and design of a computer program.
 Various types of flowcharting and design schemes will be used to work out the logic of a program.
 This course is designed for anyone contemplating working with computer languages or with the macro languages of application software.
 Approximately one-third of the course explores the BASIC language.
+Prerequisites: eligibility for MATH 101 and ENG 111.
 (Fa,Sp) 3 credits